lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Fullscreen images default to 100% zoom (zoom=1).
 See `src/components/layouts/FullscreenZoomableImage.tsx`.
 - On round results:
   - In `When` card, the year after "Your guess:" is white in dark mode and dark gray in light mode (`text-gray-900 dark:text-white`).
 Implemented in `src/components/layouts/ResultsLayout2.tsx` and `src/components/results/TimeAccuracyCard.tsx`.
-  - Source and Rate buttons use a black background with white text across themes for consistency.
+  - Source and Rate buttons use background `#444444` with white text across themes for consistency.
-    - Source button in `ResultsLayout2.tsx`.
+    - Source button in `ResultsLayout2.tsx` uses `bg-[#444444]` and matching border/hover.
-    - Rate button in `RoundResultsPage.tsx`.
+    - Rate button in `RoundResultsPage.tsx` uses `bg-[#444444]` and matching border/hover.
+  - Home buttons are round with a subtle rainbow gradient background matching the design reference.
+    - Use: `rounded-full text-black border-none bg-gradient-to-r from-pink-300 via-orange-300 via-yellow-300 via-green-300 to-green-300 hover:opacity-90`.
+    - Implemented in:
+      - Top-right HUD Home in `src/components/navigation/GameOverlayHUD.tsx`.
+      - Desktop and mobile Home in `src/components/layouts/GameLayout1.tsx`.
+      - Lobby Home in `src/pages/Room.tsx`.
   - Round header text size reduced by one step (Tailwind `text-lg`) in `src/components/results/ResultsHeader.tsx`.
   - Home button remains light grey and consistently styled across pages.